pnsn/sniffwave_tally/README.md

 5. Delete the csv you just created, set the duration in the shell script to desired value, set up the cronjob e.g.:
 05,15,25,35,45,55 * * * * /full/path/to/cron_sniffwave_tally.sh > /tmp/cron_sniffwave_tally.out 2>&1

-6. setup a cronjob to rsync your daily output csv files files to UW every night just after midnight.
+6. Setup a cronjob to rsync your daily output csv files files to UW every night just after midnight.
 Be sure the time is DURATION plus 1 minute.

 11 00 * * * rsync -av -e "ssh -p 7777” /your/local/dir/for/output/files/*.csv username@monitor.ess.washington.edu:/home/username/sniffwave_tally_files